 Due to the uplift available at the start of the week, there is more skiing down than skinning up on this tour, and when you do arrive at the huts you’ll find hot showers, comfy bars and full restaurant service – some of the most comfortable huts in the alps!

-NB We meet in Innsbruck because it’s easy to get to and if you turn up early there’s good warm up skiing accessible directly from town.
-Onward travel to the Stubai is also much easier and quicker, as we are able to hire a private transfer minibus, rather than relying on public transport.
+We meet in Innsbruck because it’s easy to get to and if you turn up early there’s good warm up skiing accessible directly from town.
+Onward travel to the Stubai is also fast and straightforward, as we are able to hire a private transfer minibus rather than relying on public transport.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 2-3 (see our Fitness/Experience guidelines).
 You need previous multi day hut touring experience in order to join this tour.
 As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 Typically there will be 500-1000m of climb a day, with options to take in extra summits along the way, so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 20% uplift and 80% skinning – approx 4500m skinning up, and 6200m skiing down, plus a lift assisted day tour/off piste skiing on day 1.

 One IFMGA guide skiing with 6 clients, or occasionally 2:7, with one Aspirant guide joining the team too.